 Once the ban is finalized, your only way to enter Turkey will be to obtain a special visa called Özel Meşruhatlı visa.
 In order to obtain this special visa, you must have a valid and important excuse (health, education, family, etc.).
 Otherwise, you will not be able to enter the country for the duration of the ban.

-A restriction code is a code given to foreigners who are prohibited from entering Turkey for a certain period of time.
-This code is entered into the registry of the person to whom it is given and they are banned from entering the country for the specified period.
+A restriction code or entry ban code is assigned to foreigners who are prohibited from entering Turkey for a specific period, based on the Circular No. 2024/5 on the Implementation of Entry Bans and Pre-Approval Decisions dated 01/11/2024.
+This code is recorded in the individual’s file, and the person is barred from entering the country for the specified duration.

 This restriction codes are generally given after visa violations, illegal entries or work permit violations.